 Will Polyurethane Turn White Paint To Yellow?

-Polyurethane will not turn white paint to yellow.
-This is because polyurethane is a clear coat and as such isn’t designed with pigments that will change the paint colors.
+Polyurethane will not turn white paint to yellow as it’s a clear coat and doesn’t contain pigments or colorants.

-As a clear coat, polyurethane is designed to reveal the color of the undercoat or paint underneath.
-So if you apply it over white paint, the paint will remain white, only that it will have a glossy clear film over it.
+Polyurethane is colorless and designed to reveal the color of the paint underneath it.
+If you apply it over white paint, the finish will remain white but it will have a glossy layer over it.

 Since the clear coat is changing its color due to polymer degradation or UV exposure, it can make the white paint underneath change its color too.
 But, if you remove the sealant, the paint underneath will have the same color.